-PNG files, which use the .png extension, can handle 16 million colours — which definitely sets them apart from most file types.
+PNG files, which use the .png extension, can handle 16 million colors — which definitely sets them apart from most file types.

 Advantages of PNG files.

-- By handling millions of colour options rather than hundreds, PNG files can store much more detailed images than GIFs.
+- By handling millions of color options rather than hundreds, PNG files can store much more detailed images than GIFs.

-- PNG is open format, so you can view and edit these files in a huge range of programmes without a licence because there’s no patent.
+- PNG is open format, so you can view and edit these files in a huge range of programs without a license because there’s no patent.